magento/magento2-page-builder/app/code/Magento/PageBuilder/docs/content-type-configuration.md

 });
 ```

-### Add XML configuration to load it on the frontend {#xml-config}
+### Add XML configuration to load it on the frontend

-To load this file on the frontend, add the following configuration to the `default.xml` layout file in `Magento/PageBuilder/Block/WidgetInitializer`:
+To load this file on the frontend, add the following configuration to the `default.xml` file in your custom module's `frontend/layout/` directory:

 ``` xml
 <page xmlns:xsi="http://www.w3.org/2001/XMLSchema-instance" xsi:noNamespaceSchemaLocation="urn:magento:framework:View/Layout/etc/page_configuration.xsd">